dannyj182/dannyj182/README.md

 <br>

-- Currently studying Systems Analyst at the ORT Institute of Technology.
+- Systems Analyst graduate from the ORT Institute of Technology.
 - In my spare time I like to play video games🎮 and do sports, especially running🏃.
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://www.linkedin.com/in/dannyjimenezcasares/)📄.